-We offer a continuous program of graduate study leading to the Ph.D. degree.
+At the graduate training level, we offer a continuous program of study leading to the Ph.D. degree.
 As part of your program of study, you complete a master’s degree with a research thesis.
-Because of the nature of research training, we expect you to be enrolled full-time (12 hours per semester) throughout your graduate training.
+However, note that all but one of the training programs are doctoral-only (the exception is School Psychology, which offers a terminal master’s program).
+Because of the nature of research training, we expect you to be enrolled full-time (12 credit hours per semester) throughout your graduate training.

-We provide advanced training in several areas of psychology including:
+We provide advanced training in six specific areas of psychology:

 - Clinical Psychology

 - Developmental Psychology

 - Neuroscience and Behavior

 You will obtain training that integrates both basic and applied aspects of psychology.
 Each area of study is designed to thoroughly acquaint you with the theoretical content of the particular area and to provide training in the research skills needed to become a competent and creative investigator.
 We invite you to use the links on this page to learn more information about the specific program(s) of study in which you may be interested.
 Note that applications are reviewed by faculty within a given training area, not by the department as a whole.